OpenCouncilData/ocd-standards/README.md

 # Open Council Data

 This repository contains lightweight standards for the publishing of council data.
-The standards are developed for councils in Victoria, Australia, but would probably apply to other states.
+The standards have initially been developed by councils in Victoria, Australia, but are open to other councils to use and participate in developing.

 **See it online at http://opencouncildata.org (http://okfnau.github.io/open-council-data/)**